microsoft/fluentui-react-native/README.md

 # FluentUI React Native

-FluentUI React Native is a javascript component library that provides developers with controls that are part of the Fluent Design Language.
-These controls are built on React Native and fully customizable.
+FluentUI React Native is a javascript component library that provides developers with controls that are part of the [Fluent Design System](https://www.microsoft.com/design/fluent/).
+These controls are built on [React Native](https://reactnative.dev/) and fully customizable.

 ## Getting Started